 Why should I care?

-Having a curated Tech Stack is not for everyone.
+Having a curated Tech Stack as part of your technology infrastructure is not for everyone.
 If your business can easily recreate lost or corrupt data without much effort, you may not need a stack.
 If your business does not need to promise your customers their data is safe in your hands, you may not need a stack.
 If your business can afford some downtime and disruptions caused by replacing out of commission and non-standard equipment, you might not need a stack.
 If your business can absorb the expense and overhead of managing the after effects of a ransomware attack, you might not need a stack.

-However, if your business doesn’t focus on IT, but depends on reliably accessing the internet, communicating over email, chat, or phone, accessing files and folders from within and outside of your office, and doing it while ensuring all of your communication and data are only being viewed by who they’re intended for, then you should care.
+However, if your business doesn’t focus on IT, but depends on reliably accessing the internet, data storage, communicating over email, chat, or phone, accessing files and folders from within and outside of your office, and doing it while ensuring all of your communication and data are only being viewed by who they’re intended for, then you should care.

 If you are like most people, the decision to purchase and deploy technology was made under the duress of needing to solve a critical issue, like replacing a low-cost, readily available network device because the Internet was down for the entire company.
 Some technology that you have in place is creating friction you have learned to cope with, like not being able to have all your computer’s on wireless at the same time due to the signal becoming too weak.